Preschool Program Information

 How does Centennial Preschool measure student progress?

 Centennial Preschool uses the assessment tool Desired Results Developmental Profile (DRDP) to measure student growth throughout the year.
-The DRDP Assessment is a formative assessment instrument and represents a full continuum of development from early infancy up to kindergarten entry.
+The DRDP assessment is a formative assessment instrument and represents a full continuum of development from early infancy up to kindergarten entry.

 Assessment is completed bi-annually: once in the fall and once in the spring.
 The DRDP is an assessment tool approved by the state of Minnesota.